airsoftnorge/mundana/_posts/003_asn-tak/2022-05-25-wintak-setup.md

 	</a>
 </div>

-Now you will have height data available on your map, ryou can see the height when you mouse over in the bottom left corner, you can also utilize the 3d view and many other features in WinTAK using this data.
+Now you will have height data available on your map, you can see the height when you mouse over in the bottom left corner, you can also utilize the 3d view and many other features in WinTAK using this data.

 Example of height data used in WinTAK.
 Blue markers are friendly, red are hostile.